Home / 5G / Protocols / PHY / Bandwidth Part

 A 5G NR bandwidth part is a configured active bandwidth region inside the wider carrier.
 It lets the network expose a manageable portion of the carrier to the UE for control monitoring and data transfer, instead of treating the whole carrier as always active in the same way at all times.

-For beginners, BWP explains why a wide NR carrier does not always mean the UE is actively using the full width.
-For experienced engineers, it explains real differences between configured carrier bandwidth, monitored control region, active scheduling bandwidth, and what the UE is actually using at a given time.
+This page explains the difference between configured carrier bandwidth, monitored control region, active scheduling bandwidth, and the part of the carrier the UE is actually using at a given time.

 Main specs 3GPP TS 38.211, 38.213, 38.214, 38.331